threefoldfoundation/info_sdk/src/evdc/evdc_compute.md

 # Manage Compute Nodes in an eVDC

-Compute Nodes are the capacity inside your kubernetes cluster.
+Compute Nodes are the capacity inside your Kubernetes cluster.
 This capacity is used to deploy and maintain deployed workloads and inside your eVDC.

-You can easily upgrade or downgrade capacity inside your eVDC by adding or removing worker nodes via the Compute Nodes page on your admin panel.
+You can easily upgrade or downgrade capacity inside your eVDC by adding or removing worker nodes via the Compute Nodes page on your Admin panel.

 ## How to Access Compute Nodes